MyFirstBitcoin/Light-Node-Directory/README_CUSTOMIZATION_GUIDE.md

 ## Step 1: Accessing Your README File

-1. **Navigate to Your Directory**: Locate your Light Node's directory in the [Light-Node-Network repository](https://github.com/MyFirstBitcoin/Light-Node-Network).
+1. **Navigate to Your Directory**: Locate your Light Node's directory in the [Light-Node-Directory repository](https://github.com/MyFirstBitcoin/Light-Node-Directory).
 2. **Open the README File**: Click on the `README.md` file to view it.

 ## Step 2: Enter Edit Mode